 Next, we calculated the payments by using information from current incentive payment programs, as outlined in Table 1, for these land management practices over the life of a 10 year agreement.
-Most of the eligible habitats require at least two native vegetation treatments over the course of 10 years, therefore both prescribed burning and mechanical vegetation practices will be paid twice for the treated acres and the indirectly treated acres in a "management unit" during that time.
-The program would also pay for one treatment of invasive plants on Tier 1 eligible lands.
+Most of the eligible habitats require at least two native vegetation treatments (not including invasive plant treatment) over the course of 10 years, therefore both prescribed burning and mechanical vegetation practices will be paid twice for the treated acres and the indirectly treated acres in a "management unit" during that time.
+The program would also pay for one treatment of invasive plants, which can be either an initial treatment or maintenance treatment, on Tier 1 eligible lands.
 Lastly, landowners willing to enter their tier 2 lands into the program would work with the USFWS and FWC landowners assistance programs to develop prescribed grazing plans, and if the landowner implements the plan, they would be eligible for \$9.00 per treated acre per year on those Tier2 lands.

 In addition to these land management practices, land owners can also voluntarily sign up to help FWC and USFWS monitor panther populations on private lands through the use of remote cameras.
 In order to successfully conduct this monitoring on private lands, many logistical issues will need to be discussed and negotiated with willing property owners and agreements reached in order to proceed.
-Those signing up to help would be eligible for a payment of \$0.50 per acres per year for assisting with panther presence/absence surveys.
-This payment was calculated by using the average labor cost per camera assuming a camera is place approximately every 500 acres and monitored once a month for 5 months.
+Those signing up to help would be eligible for a payment of \$0.50 per acre for assisting with panther presence/absence surveys.
+This payment was calculated by using the average labor cost per camera assuming a camera is placed approximately every 500 acres and monitored once a month for 5 months.

-For example, using the two primary practice costs:

-Burning = (\$49 per Tier 1 eligible acre x 2 burns over 10 years) = \$98 per acre and Invasive tree/shrub treatment = \$210 per Tier 1 eligible acre
+For example, using the two primary practice costs: Burning = (\$49 per Tier 1 eligible acre x 2 burns over 10 years) = \$ 98 per acre and Invasive tree/shrub treatment = \$210 per Tier 1 eligible acre